shuai-xu/flink/docs/quickstart/batch_sql_quickstart.md

 You can see the welcome message for flink sql client.

-Paste the following sql text into the shell.
+Paste the following sql ddl text into the shell.

 {% highlight bash %}
 create table pagevisit (